ThorkellMoon/portfolio/cv.md

 11. ‘The Organization of Poetic Quotations in Hervarar Saga ok Heiðreks’.
 2012.
 In *The Legendary Sagas: Origins and Development*.
 Ed. Ármann Jakobsson, Annette Lassen and Agneta Ney.
 Reykjavík: University of Iceland Press.
 153-69.

 # In preparation
-1. 'Cultural Soundscapes' (accepted; forthcoming in Sep 2023)
+1. 'Artificial Curators' (in preparation)
 2. 'Legendary Sagas and Legendary Rimes' (Under review with *New Norse Studies*)
 3. *Járnsíða*, trans.
 Medieval Nordic Laws (MNL) Project.
 4.  *Kristinréttr Árna Þorlákssonar* (1275), trans.
 Medieval Nordic Laws (MNL) Project.